ownlifeful/Graph-Undirected-Hamiltonicity/README.md

     sudo cp cgi-bin/hc.cgi /var/www/cgi-bin/

+To activate the ( optional, but recommended  ) `Graph::Undirected::Hamiltonicity::Wolfram` module, which lets you cross-check results with the Wolfram Open Cloud, please read [WOLFRAM.md](WOLFRAM.md "Verification via Wolfram Cloud").

 ## USAGE

 ### CGI script:
 The included CGI script ( `cgi-bin/hc.cgi` ) lets you visualize and edit graphs through a browser.
 It draws graphs using inline SVG.
-A demo of this script is hosted [here](http://ownlifeful.com/hamilton.html "Hamiltonian Cycle Detector" ).
+A demo of this script is hosted at: [http://ownlifeful.com/hamilton.html](http://ownlifeful.com/hamilton.html "Hamiltonian Cycle Detector" )

 ### Command-line tool: